cap-js/docs/guides/databases.md

 Put CSV files into `db/data` to fill your database with initial data.
-For example in our [*cap/samples/bookshop*](https://github.com/SAP-samples/cloud-cap-samples/tree/main/bookshop/db/data) application, we do so for *Books*, *Authors* and *Genres* as follows:
+For example, in our [*cap/samples/bookshop*](https://github.com/SAP-samples/cloud-cap-samples/tree/main/bookshop/db/data) application, we do so for *Books*, *Authors* and *Genres* as follows:

 ```zsh
 bookshop/